alttch/pptop/README.md

 [![asciicast](https://asciinema.org/a/262587.svg)](https://asciinema.org/a/262587)

-Console has own remote *globals*, which are preserved until ppTOP is quit and injected server is terminated.
+Console has own remote *globals*, which are preserved until ppTOP quit and injected server is terminated.

 ## Plugin docs